NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 {{% /notice %}}

 ### 3. Creating Birds 🐥!
-Congradulations!
+Congratulations!
 You just wrote you first Java class `Bird` class.
 Now let's learn to write a program that uses `Bird` objects!

 We defined the `Bird` class to have the following attributes (instance variables) and bahaviors (methods):
 <img src="../images/bird_class.png" height="450"/>